 - Install Apache webserver (nginx webserver with its webdav extension is reported also to work)

-- Install ownCloud or any other WebDAV server
+- Install Nextcloud/ownCloud or any other WebDAV server

 - Unzip the hosted version of TagSpaces somewhere in the www root folder of Apache.
 Currently the TagSpaces should be on the same host/ip and using the same port as the WebDAV server.
 This is so because of the XSS prevention build in the modern internet browsers.